chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Features

+- [ ] feat: In case of unexpected type, offer cast to the expected type
 - [S] feat: Turn dict into dataclass/pydantic model (spec/upgrade-dict.md)
 - [S] feat: When creating and renaming, check against stdlib modules/packages and warn if name clashes ( spec/shadow-stdlib.md)